 How does the CommBank Neo card stack up against NAB’s new 0% card?

-The news of the Neo card comes less than 24 hours after one of CBA’s main competitors, National Australia Bank, launched a no interest credit card to compete with buy now, pay later services.
+The first news of the Neo card in September came less than 24 hours after one of CBA’s main competitors, National Australia Bank, launched a no-interest credit card to compete with buy now, pay later services.

 Similar to CommBank’s new card, NAB’s StraightUp product has no interest, no annual fees and no late payment fees.
-NAB says customers will be charged a monthly fee, but only when they have a balance owing or use the card during the month.
-If the card remains unused, the monthly fee will automatically be reversed.
+NAB said customers would be charged a monthly fee, but only when they have a balance owing or use the card during the month.
+If the card remains unused, the monthly fee would automatically be reversed.